Camber-Cyber-Division/shortest-path-server/README.md

           start_vertex->vertex->destination_vertex (distance)
-* If there is no path from the starting vertex to the destination vertex the result should be in the follow format:
+* If there is no path from the starting vertex to the destination vertex the result should be in the following format:

           No path from 'start_vertex' to 'destination_vertex'